nfcharles/python-aws-sign/README.md

 ## Client ##

-An tornado based HTTP client is provided that supports signature version 4 signing.
+An tornado based HTTP client is provided that implicitly supports signature version 4 signing.

 ```python
 from boto3 import session